AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 * **Video file formats** - Similar to a ZIP file, a video file format determines how files are contained in the video file.
 A video file usually contains multiple tracks — a video track (without audio) and one or more audio tracks (without video) — that are interrelated and synchronized.
 The video file format determines how these different data tracks and metadata are organized.

 * **Video codecs** - A video codec describes the algorithm by which a video is encoded.
 A video player decodes the video according to its codec and then displays a series of images, or frames, on the screen.
 Codecs minimize the amount of information that video files are required to store to play video.
-Rather than information about each individual frame, only information about the differences between one frame and the next are stored.
+Rather than information about each individual frame, only information about the differences between one frame and the next is stored.
 Because most videos change little from one frame to the next, codecs allow for high compression rates, which result in smaller file sizes.

   | Video file format | Video codecs |
   | --- | --- |